jedisct1/rust-aegis/README.md

 `std` is the default.

 - `pure-rust`: don't use the `cc` crate to take advantage of the optimized implementation ported from libsodium.
 Setting this flag will substantially degrade performance.
+Only required if you need to support old x86_64 or ARM CPUs without AES acceleration.

 A benchmark can be run that way: